Thursday, October 24, 2024

 Artificial Intelligence is really just another vulnerable, hackable, information system

-Recent hype around Artificial Intelligence (AI) and the amazingly good and bad things that it can and will do has prompted me to remind everyone that every AI is an information system and every information system has vulnerabilities.
+Recent hype around Artificial Intelligence (AI) and the amazingly good and bad things that it can and may do has prompted me to remind the world that:

 Checklist that shows the current status of the five essential ingredients of an AI